Certify your digital assets on the blockchain

 Proof file and PDF certificate

 For each certified file, we generate a proof file.
-This file contains the information needed to prove that your file has been certified by Tediji on the Tezos blockchain.
-From Tediji, you can download the proof files in bulk to store them on your servers.
+This contains the information you need to verify for yourself and, above all, to prove to third parties, e.g. a court, that your file has been time-stamped by Tediji on the blockchain.
+From Tediji, you can download proof files in bulk to store them on your servers.

-In addition, for each file certified on our application, you can generate a customizable PDF certificate on the fly according to your needs.
+In addition, for each file certified on our application, you can generate a digital certificate on the fly that can be customised according to your needs to present to your customers, users or competent legal authorities.